rontana/riemannpp/README.md

 ## Installation

+If you're a developer, Riemann uses [Google Protocol Buffers](http://code.google.com/p/protobuf/), so make sure that's installed and available on your system path.

-The library uses autotools along with a dependency on the [Riemann C client library](https://github.com/algernon/riemann-c-client):
+The library uses autotools along with a dependency on the [Riemann C client library](https://github.com/algernon/riemann-c-client).
+First install that library (instructions in README.md), then continue with the following commands to build and install riemannpp:

 ```bash
 $ git clone git://github.com/bigdatadev/riemannpp.git